Espeon Guide: Builds and Best Items | Pokemon UNITE

 The emblem color and stats here are suggestions only.
 The builds are still viable even without the suggested emblems.

-This build is about bursting down targets marked with Future Sight using Psyshock or Stored Power to trigger Future Sight's bonus effect.
+This build is about bursting down targets marked with Future Sight using Psyshock to trigger Future Sight's bonus effect.

-· The build's Boost Emblem loadout should consist of 6 Green Emblems for more damage and 4 White Emblems additional HP.
+• The build's Boost Emblem loadout should consist of 6 Green Emblems for more damage and 7 Black Emblems for cooldown reduction.
+This can be achieved by equipping at least three (3) Emblems that are both Green and Black.

 Items